rstudio/bookdown/CONTRIBUTING.md

-We welcome contributions to the **bookkdown** package.
+We welcome contributions to the **bookdown** package.
 To submit a contribution:

 1. [Fork](https://github.com/rstudio/bookdown/fork) the repository and make your changes, or just edit a file in this repository using the `Edit` button on Github if the change is simple enough.